Aave V3 Position Tracking: aTokens, Debt Tokens, and the Health Factor (2026)

 Aave V3 Position Tracking: aTokens, Debt Tokens, and the Health Factor

-An Aave V3 position is the opposite of a static deposit: the asset you supplied grows in your wallet on its own, the debt you took grows too, and an oracle move can liquidate both.
-A balance snapshot misreads all of this.
+What makes an Aave V3 position unlike any plain token holding is that the asset you supplied grows in your wallet on its own through the aToken mechanic, the debt you took grows too as a variableDebtToken, and a single oracle move can liquidate both legs at once.
+A balance snapshot misreads all three.
 This guide is the aToken/debt-token model and what it changes for tracking.
+It is one spoke of the broader multi-wallet aggregation problem, narrowed to a single lending protocol's accrual mechanics.

-• Supply → aTokens whose balance grows as interest accrues ("interest in the balance") — not a fixed deposit.
+• Supply gives you aTokens (e.g. aUSDC) whose balance grows as interest accrues, "interest in the balance" rather than a fixed deposit.

-• Tax characterisation is jurisdiction-specific — track the mechanics, confirm tax separately.
+• Tax characterisation is jurisdiction-specific: track the mechanics, confirm tax separately.

 Supply: a balance that grows by itself

 Supply an asset to Aave V3 and you receive aTokens (e.g. aUSDC).
-The defining property: interest accrues into the aToken balancebalanceOf() rises over time with no new transfer.
+The defining property is that interest accrues into the aToken balance: balanceOf() rises over time with no new transfer.
 So a tracker that treats the aToken as a fixed deposit is wrong from block two onward.
-The balance is continuously changing, and the growth must be attributed (accrued yield), not read as mysterious inflows or, worse, as phantom acquisitions.
+The balance is continuously changing, and the growth must be attributed as accrued yield, not read as mysterious inflows or, worse, as phantom acquisitions.

 Borrow: a liability that grows too

-Borrowing creates variableDebtTokens (e.g. variableDebtUSDC) tracking the outstanding debt plus accrued interest — so the debt side grows as well.
+Borrowing creates variableDebtTokens (e.g. variableDebtUSDC) tracking the outstanding debt plus accrued interest, so the debt side grows as well.
 A correct Aave position is:

 net = aToken collateral − variableDebtToken debt